ChronoFare/Music_Therapy_FYP/Research.md

 ### Benefits of video game rehabilitation and Virtual Reality (VR) therapy
 Research shows that "VR-based rehabilitation combined with COT may improve the upper extremity functions and decrease caregiver burden among children with CP" [1].
 Moreover, benefits include increasing interactivity and motivation [1].

-Games can be categorized to treat
+Games can be categorized to the patients needed area of treatment within the upper extremities region; categories can include coordination and timing.
+Based on the patient's pro

 ### Chosen Assessment Test for M-TAG